Su1aiman/demo-repo/README.md

 # Demo

-i am going to learn how to use GitHub in effictive way
+i am going to learn how to use GitHub in effictive way so i can use it in my work